tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ This marbled reddish-yellow sphere is always warm to the touch.
 When you make an attack that deals fire damage, you can teleport somewhere nearby you can see.

 **Quirk:** Broad-minded.

 ---

+#### Sacred Father

+_Recharge 6+:_ Spend a recovery to grant temporary hit points equal to your recovery roll to a creature you control, such as a summoned creature or an animal companion.

+**Quirk:** Protects those under their care.

+---